-Below are pieces of wisdom from Heath Lambert (executive director of the Association of Certified Biblical Counselors, and professor of Biblical Counseling at Boyce College), Tedd Tripp (author of Shepherding a Child’s Heart), Martha Peace and Stuart Scott (authors of The Faithful Parent: A Biblical Guide to Raising a Family), and Joel Beeke (president of Puritan Reformed Theological Seminary, and author of Parenting By God’s Promise: How To Raise Children in the Covenant of Grace).
+Below are pieces of wisdom from Heath Lambert (executive director of the Association of Certified Biblical Counselors, and former professor of Biblical Counseling at Boyce College), Tedd Tripp (author of Shepherding a Child’s Heart), Martha Peace and Stuart Scott (authors of The Faithful Parent: A Biblical Guide to Raising a Family), and Joel Beeke (president of Puritan Reformed Theological Seminary, and author of Parenting By God’s Promise: How To Raise Children in the Covenant of Grace).

 [These are taken from a class I took with Dr. Lambert on “Marriage and Family” in 2013.
 I post them here with his permission].